-CRC manufacturers produce two main types of products, namely:
+(“CRC”) steel sheets.
+In general, CRC manufacturers produce two main types of CRC, namely:

 - Iron Ore Based CRC (made from Iron Ore Based HRC)

-quality Iron Ore Based CRC, is used by downstream manufacturers for producing steel drums for the petroleum and palm oil sectors,
+The higher quality Iron Ore Based CRC, is used by downstream manufacturers, mainly involved in producing steel drums for the petroleum

-capacity and utilisation rates, as shown in Table 2.
+utilisation rates, as shown in Table 2.

 DOMESTIC FLAT STEEL PRODUCT INDUSTRY SUMMARY